RishavMishraRM/Snake_Game/README.md

 Steps in Game :- <br>
 - Part 1: Basics of Reinforcement Learning and Deep Q Learning. <br>
 - Part 2: Environment setup and implement the Snake game. <br>
-- Part 3: Implementing a agent that controls the game.
+- Part 3: Implementing a agent that will controls the game.